 The Government has now produced the Climate Action Plan 2019 (pdf) and also a Summary Infographic (pdf).
 The Climate Action Plan 2019 sets ambitious targets for change, and was developed following the Report of the Joint Committee on Climate Action (pdf) in March 2019.

-On 30 May 2020, the Department of Communications, Climate Action and
+On 30 May 2020, the Department of Environment, Climate and Communications published

 the first quarterly progress report (pdf) on the Climate Action Plan.
 The